raspberrypilearning/cd-beginner-unity-sushi/en/step_3.md

 --- /collapse ---

 The next thing you need is a scene.
-In fact, you already have one because the game started with one, so you just need to save it.
+It turns our you already have one, because the Unity project started with one, so you just need to save it.

 + Go to the top menu and choose **File > Save Scene as...**.
 You'll need to give the scene a name and choose a location to save it in.
 Call it `MazeRoboBegins` and save it in the `Scenes` folder that's inside the `Assets` folder.